In general, there are 4 main symptoms associated with a psychotic episode:

 Symptoms of postnatal psychosis can also include changes in mood:

-Psychosis is a short-term (acute) condition that, if treated, can often lead to a full recovery.
+Psychosis is a short-term (acute) condition.
+Treatment often leads to a full recovery.

-A psychopath is someone with an anti-social personality disorder, which means they:
+A psychopath is someone with an anti-social personality disorder.

-- often have a total disregard for the consequences of their actions
+• often do not care about the consequences of their actions